David Seaman (writer): Writing career

 David worked as an intern for the women's magazine Jezebel.
 After this, Seaman pivoted to presenting himself as a self-promotion guru.
 After attending, but not graduating from New York University, Seaman published Dirty Little Secrets of Buzz: How to Attract Massive Attention to Your Business, Your Product, or Yourself, using those he describes as "publicity whores" to describe how to court virality, including anecdotes about Howard Stern, Tila Tequila, Ann Coulter, Bill Maher, and Donald Trump.
-While preparing the book in 2007, Seaman staged a "Free Paris Hilton" protest in which he attracted only three fellow protestors, but succeeded in entering the local tabloids, interviewing with Nancy Grace on CNN, and getting played off of on Jummy Kimmel and Conan O'Brien's late-night shows.
+While preparing the book in 2007, Seaman staged a "Free Paris Hilton" protest in which he attracted only three fellow protestors, but succeeded in entering the local tabloids, interviewing with Nancy Grace on CNN, and getting played off of on Jimmy Kimmel and Conan O'Brien's late-night shows.
 The incident led to Seaman's firing from his internship at Jezebel.
 Reflecting on Seaman's emergence on the conspiracy scene a decade later, Seaman's editor at the time, Moe Tkacik, expressed surprise at the path Seaman had taken, though noted that "his ideas were already bad and self-promotional" as of 2007.

 Seaman later wrote for TheStreet.com, a financial news site.
 Following this, Seaman became involved in finance, credit, and cryptocurrencies, leading the development of a (now-defunct) Yelp for credit cards called CreditCardOutlaw.com and joining Cara Santa Maria on her podcast Talk Nerdy.

 Inspired by his interest in traceless currencies, Seaman began opposing internet bills like the Stop Online Piracy Act (SOPA) and the Protect IP Act (PIPA) on the basis of privacy and internet freedom.
 Through these arguments, Seaman started a campaign against U.S. Representative Debbie Wasserman-Schultz, a key supporter of these bills.
 Seaman's congressional campaign led to his first invitation to guest on the Joe Rogan Experience podcast.
 Seaman guested a total of seven times on Rogan's podcast, where he largely discussed topics such as surveillance and bitcoin.
 When Rogan moved his podcast to the streaming platform Spotify, the episodes including Seaman were among the forty not included in the move.